 What are the 5 categories of chemical weapons?

-Species of Chemical Weapon Activators Nerve toxin (such as sarin, soman, cyclohexylsarin, tabun, VX) Agents that cause vesication or blistering (such as mustards, lewisite) Agents that cause suffocation or lung damage (such as chlorine, phosgene, diphosgene) Cyanides.
-Agents that impair (such as anticholinergic compounds)
+Nerve toxins (such as sarin, soman, cyclohexyl sarin, tabun, VX), agents that cause vesication or blistering (such as mustards, lewisite), agents that cause suffocation or lung damage (such as chlorine, phosgene, diphosgene), Cyanides, agents that impair (such as anticholinergic compounds).